Swinject/Swinject/CONTRIBUTING.md

 # Welcome to Swinject

-Thank you for your interest to contribute to Swinject!
+Thank you for your interest to Swinject!

 ## Reporting Issues